-On a day-to-day basis, business and firm risk is managed within Hermes by Risk and Compliance.
-Investment risk is managed both at the investment team level and by a dedicated Investment Office.
+On a day-to-day basis, operational and business risk oversight is the responsibility of the Risk & Compliance teams while investment risk is managed both at the investment team level and by a dedicated Investment Office.
 Internal Audit provides independent, objective assurance on the control framework as well as consulting activities to management.
 All members of staff within the control and oversight functions are suitably qualified and have extensive industry knowledge.

-3. CAPITAL ADEQUACY
+3 CAPITAL ADEQUACY